Aveek-Saha/TwitterFakeNet/README.md

 	 The empath tool analyzes text and counts words that fall into around 200 predefined categories like envy, family, crime, masculine, health, dispute and many more.

 ## Edgelist
-Using twecoll it is possible to generate a GML file of a users first and second degree relationships on Twitter.
-In order to generate the graph, twecoll retrieves the handle's friends (or followers) and all friends-of-friends (2nd degree relationships).
+Using nucoll it is possible to generate a GML file of a users first and second degree relationships on Twitter.
+In order to generate the graph, nucoll retrieves the handle's friends (or followers) and all friends-of-friends (2nd degree relationships).
 It then looks for friend relationships among the friends/followers of the handle.

-In this case the handle we supply to twecoll is @verified, and a file with all the 1st and 2nd degree relationships of users that are friends of @verified is generated.
+In this case the handle we supply to nucoll is @verified, and a file with all the 1st and 2nd degree relationships of users that are friends of @verified is generated.

 Because of Twitter's very restrictive API rate limits, generating the edge list of all 330k+ verified users is not feasible, so the users are filtered.
 The following restrictions were applied-